liulihe954/EnrichKit/README.md

 <!-- badges: end -->

-The goal of EnrichKit is to **perform over-representation** test of a given gene set pair (*SignificantGenes* and *TotolGenes*) based on hypergeometric distribution (**Fisher’s exact test**).
+The goal of EnrichKit is to **perform over-representation** test of biological pathways within a given gene set pair (*SignificantGenes* and *TotolGenes*) based on hypergeometric distribution (**Fisher’s exact test**).
 Gene sets could possily be non-preserved co-expression modules, differentially expressed gene (DEG), genes flagged by significant SNPs and etc..

 Currently, **six pathway/annotation databases** are integrated: